 If you’re running late to your brunch or jetting across town for a morning work meeting, the French tuck is an easy way to complete your outfit while still maintaining a simple, casual look.
 Done in less than a minute, this look will keep you comfortable and effortlessly stylish.

 In a nutshell, the French tuck, also known as the half tuck, entails tucking your sweater in the front and leaving it loose in the back.
-It’s a very versatile look that can be incorporated into various outfits such as:
+It’s a very versatile look that can be incorporated into various winter to spring outfits such as:

 - A patterned sweater and a pair of wide-legged pants for a weekend look

 - A black knit turtleneck top and a pencil skirt for a casual but work-appropriate twist